-Cash payments,

-• The amount of any mortgage or other debt on the new home,

-• Purchase expenses you paid that were not deducted as moving expenses,

-- The cost of capital improvements, or - Any other expenses that must be added to the basis of the new home.
+- · Cash payments, - The amount of any mortgage or other debt on the new home, - Purchase expenses you paid that were not deducted as moving expenses, - The cost of capital improvements, or - Any other expenses that must be added to the basis of the new home.

 If you bought your new home, you may have to reduce the cost of your home by any points the seller paid.
-See A Change To Note on page 1.
+See Seller-Paid Points above.